MockbaTheBorg/RunCPM/readme.md

 Some applications, like hi-tech C for example, will try to access user areas higher than 15 to verify if they are running on a different CP/M flavor than 2.2.
 This causes the generation of user areas with letters higher than F. This is an expected behavior and won't be "fixed".

+## CP/M Software

+I have shared my entire CP/M software library [here!](https://drive.google.com/drive/folders/11WIu8rD_7pIDaET7dqTeA73CvX0jkxz2?usp=sharing)<br>
+Please, if you have newer/cleaner (closer to the original distribution) versions of the software found here, please consider sending it over so I can update.<br>
+Same goes for user guides and other useful documentation.<br>
+My intent is to keep here clean copies of useful software which has been tested and proven to work fine with RunCPM.

 ## Online contact/support

 https://discord.gg/WTTWVZ6 - I have created this discord channel to be able to (eventually) meet people in real time and talk about RunCPM.
 Feel free to join.